Neurons-inc/QA-Eng-Test/README.md

 - Test cases: USA 15 of aug 2021.
 United Kingdom 01 of jan 2015
 - Ensure that the API give correct response based on correct and incorrect formatting
 - Find the rate limit policies and validate they are enforced
+- Load test the api, what is the avg. response time over an periode

 ### Bonus